kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 - **If the new CPU count is still lower than the original CPU count**, it is effectively a scale-down: the preAssignments are updated with the new cpuset, and the scale_delay_timer is reset.

 #### Resize Complete State
-The pod resize completed event is not emitted until the new cpuset has been successfully applied to all containers in the pod.
+The pod resize completed event (Pod Lifecycle Event) is not emitted until the new cpuset has been successfully applied to all containers in the pod.
 Only then is the pod resize considered complete.

-In SyncPod(), before clear Pod Resize InProgress status, an additional condition must be checked in addition to the existing ones: the cpuset must equal lastCPUSet and there must be no scale_delay_timer for any container.
-Only then is the Pod Resize InProgress status cleared, indicating that the Pod resize is complete.
+In SyncPod(), the Pod Resize InProgress status is cleared only when the allocated cpusets equal actuated ones and no scale_delay_timer is active for any container, in addition to the existing conditions.
+This indicates the pod resize is complete.
+These new conditions are evaluated by the CPU Manager, which is queried from SyncPod() via the Container Manager.

 #### Actual Resources Update

 The actual resources are used by the scheduler to calculate the available CPU number for the node (see [KEP-1287](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#scheduler-and-api-server-interaction)).
 The actual resources reflect the container resource current state, reported by the runtime.

-When a pod resize passes admission, the CPU request is applied immediately (updating cpu.weight in cgroup v2), but the cpuset is applied after at least the `scale-delay-time` delay.
-Therefore, in `convertToAPIContainerStatuses`, before the cpuset is applied, do not update the actual resources; after the cpuset is applied (i.e., after at least the `scale-delay-time` expires and the new cpuset is applied), the actual resources are converted to the current cpu.weight value.
+When a pod resize passes admission, the CPU request is applied immediately (updating cpu.weight in cgroup v2), but the cpuset is applied after a delay.
+Therefore, in `convertToAPIContainerStatuses`, before the cpuset is applied, the actual resources are not updated; after the cpuset is applied (i.e., after at least the `scale-delay-time` expires and the new cpuset is applied), the actual resources are converted to the current cpu.weight value.

 Note: Before the checkpoint is updated and the cpuset is applied, if the runtime-reported CPU resource request (value from cpu.weight in cgroup v2) were used to update the actual resources during the delay, it would cause a mismatch between the available CPU number reported to the scheduler and the actual available CPUs in kubelet.
 This would result in a new pod being scheduled to the node but failing to allocate CPU resources, leading to an `UnexpectedAdmissionError`.
-This change for actual resources fixes the `UnexpectedAdmissionError` issue.
+Deferring the actual resources update until after cpuset application prevents this scenario from occurring.

 #### Extend Downward API Volume to Expose CPU Manager Status